jdeluyck/kcoreorg-website/_posts/2023/2023-10-30-switching-to-traefik-stepca.md

 ### Docker socket file

-Please don't give Traefik read/write access to your docker socket file!
+> Please don't give Traefik read/write access to your docker socket file!
 It just needs to be able to read it, nothing more, so do add `:ro` in your volume spec.
+{: .prompt-warning }

 ### CA Certificate